neehanthreddy/neehanthreddy/README.md

 - 👋 Hi, I’m @neehanthreddy
-- 👀 I’m interested in Web Development
+- 👀 I’m interested in Web Development and Data Science
 - 🌱 I’m currently learning HTML and CSS
 - 📫 How to reach me: Follow the social media links from my profile